jhu-ip/cs220-f24/syllabus.md

 on the course website and/or Piazza, and finish the coding exercises from the prior session.

 Students will be expected to complete a variety of computer programming assignments, as well as written homework assignments.
-Some assignments may be done in pairs or groups as specified; others must be completed alone.
+Some assignments may be done in pairs or groups as specified; others must be completed individually, with assistance as needed from course staff only.
 See the specific assignment page for details of what is permitted for a particular assignment.
 Failure to follow these guidelines will be a violation of the academic ethics code, and reported and penalized accordingly.

 While code reuse is an important feature of modern programming, for this course, you will be expected to write most of the code for your homework assignments from scratch.
 You may use language libraries (according to assignment specifications), and you may always reuse your own code from prior work in the course.
-Downloading full or partial solutions from the internet, however, is an **ethics violation**.
+Downloading full or partial solutions from the internet (including chatGPT or similar AI-assisted coding tools), however, is an **ethics violation**.
 Using code from class examples, slides, or the textbook is acceptable, but you must cite the source properly in a comment in your code describing the original source.

 There will be one midterm exam and a final exam.
 The midterm exam will cover the topics of the first half of the class (C material) and the